-One hole is a circle; one hundred is a conspiracy.
+One hole is a circle; one hundred are a conspiracy.
 Those who dread this pattern flee like refugees from its manifestations.
 Then they seek it like hypnotized masochists.
 Their world is a haunted house infested with menacing codes and enigmatic visions that demand comprehension while evading all attempts.
 Clusters of small holes present no obvious danger, yet they induce a primal fear reserved for snakes and Death.
 A recent study merely augments the mystery, raising more questions than it answers.
 The West is not unique: monks in the Temple of 11,111,117 Holes contemplate the emptiness.

 Trypophobia is a discovery, not an illness, an encounter with terrible wisdom, the first step on a convoluted path to some dark enlightenment.
 Found so often in nature, object of apprehension and meditation throughout the ages, this pattern is a symbolic code.
 Some Call It Trypophobia deciphers it and reckons with the message.
 Jablonski’s existential analysis of this disabling condition first appeared in Sou’wester.
 His contribution went down the memory hole courtesy of the Sentinels of the Chandelier and Big Pharma.
 Why don’t they want you to think it’s philosophical?
 Then Tryposoothe can’t fix it, slated for release in 2019.
 This Wiki screenshot is one of dozens.
 Philosophic explanations need not apply — unless reductive materialist.